bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The similarities are that they are both higher order functions.

+The differences are that:
+.forEach
+    - You must iterate through every item in the array without stopping.
+    -It does not return a new array.
+    -Return is optional
+.map
+    -Best for converting data
+    -It does return a new array.
+    -Needs a Return

 2. Explain the difference between a callback and a higher order function.

+Callback is PASSED into a higher order function as an argument.
+Higher order functions RECEIVE a callback function.

 3. What is closure?

+Closure gives us the ability to put functions together.
+When the code has been identified elsewhere, we can use it when we need it.

 4. Describe the four rules of the 'this' keyword.

+The four rules of the 'this' keyword are:
+    1. Global Binding, which means that non strict-mode is being used on the windows
+    2. Implicit Binding, which means that you should look to the left of the period when function is called; This is used for 80% of the cases
+    3. New Binding, which means that the new keyword constructs a new object by using the keyword new
+    4. Explicit Binding, which tells the Javascript engine to point to a certain value.
+You can use the keywords call, apply, bind.

 5. Why do we need super() in an extended class?
+The purpose of super() is to tell extends what to extend to.
+Without it, class would not work.
+Super does the binding and replaces .call() from prototypes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions